 - For very light activities like watching TV – use the sedentary factor: weight in pounds x 10 = calorie needs for maintenance

 - For exercising 1 to 3 days per week like playing basketball or going to the gym – use the lightly active factor: weight in pounds x 13 = calorie needs for maintenance

 - For exercising 4 or more days a week – like practicing sports or working out every day – use the very active factor: weight in pounds x 16 = calorie needs for maintenance

 Once you know how many calories your body needs to maintain its current weight, you can then estimate how much you need to reduce your calorie intake to lose weight.
 A pound of fat contains 3500 calories (6).
-So if you want to lose one pound per week, you’ll need to create a 500-calorie daily deficit through diet or physical activity.
+So if you want to lose one pound per week, you’ll need to create a roughly 500-calorie daily deficit through diet and/or physical activity.